-Eligible employees may choose from among two health plans, a Health Maintenance Organization (HMO) Plan (Aetna Select) and a High Deductible Health Plan (Aetna HDHP).
-Both plans are offered through Aetna.
+Eligible employees may choose from three health plans, two Health Maintenance Organization (HMO) Plans and a High Deductible Health Plan.
+Both plans are offered through Independence.
 Coverage is effective the first of the month following date of hire.

-On the Aetna Select HMO plan, primary care co-pays are $20 and specialist co-pays are $40 for the 2017-2018 plan year.
-On the Aetna HDHP the deductible for single coverage is $2,500 and the family deductible is $5,000 for the 2017-2018 plan year.
+On the first HMO plan, primary care co-pays are $20 and specialist co-pays are $40.
+On the second HMO option, primary care co-pays are $30 and specialist co-pays are $50 and there is a deductible for certain services.
+On the HDHP the deductible for single coverage is $2,500 and the family deductible is $5,000.
 The University shares the cost of medical insurance with employees.
 Employees can opt to have medical premiums deducted from their paycheck before or after taxes.

-As part of La Salle University’s medical insurance plans, eligible employees receive prescription drug coverage (Rx) through CVS Caremark.
+As part of La Salle University’s medical insurance plans, eligible employees receive prescription drug coverage (Rx) through Independence.
 The cost of the Rx plan is included in the medical insurance premium.

-Prescription drug co-pays for employees enrolled in the Aetna Select HMO plan for the 2017-2018 plan year are: $20 Generic, $75 Preferred, $100 Non-Preferred, Mail Order Program 2x co-pay.
-On the Aetna HDHP, the employee pays the full cost until the deductible is met and then the following co-pays apply for the 2017-2018 plan year: $5 Generic, $20 Preferred, $45 Non-Preferred, Mail Order Program 2x co-pay.
+Prescription drug co-pays for employees enrolled in the HMO plans are: $20 Generic, $75 Preferred, $100 Non-Preferred, Mail Order Program 2x co-pay.
+On the HDHP, the employee pays the full cost until the deductible is met and then the following co-pays apply: $5 Generic, $20 Preferred, $45 Non-Preferred, Mail Order Program 2x co-pay.

-Vision benefits through EyeMed Select Network are included for eligible employees with both Aetna medical plans.
-Participants enrolled in one of our medical plans are eligible to receive an eye exam plus $100 toward hardware (glasses, contacts, etc.) once every 24 months.
+Vision benefits through Vision Benefits of America (VBA) are included for eligible employees with all medical plans.
+Participants enrolled in one of our medical plans are eligible to receive an eye exam every 12 months, lenses once every 12 months, and frames once every 24 months.

 Eligible employees can chose from a United Concordia Plus Plan (DHMO) and a United Concordia Flex Plan for themselves and their eligible dependents.
 Eligible dependents include children up to the age of 19 and unmarried dependent students until the age of 23.
 Disabled dependents are covered to any age.
 Coverage is available the first of the month following date of hire.